nirmata/pov/shift-left/app/README.md

 * Kubernetes cluster for syncing apps via Argo CD.
 * Nirmata CLI and GitHub Actions for scanning.

+>NOTE: The policies in this example are used from the [Nirmata curated policysets](https://github.com/nirmata/kyverno-policies).

 ## Set up Nirmata CLI
 If you are on Mac, use the following command.
 ```bash